 However, it is best to look for whiteflies, spider mites, and mealybugs.
 Also, look for white cottony masses on the leaves or stems.

 You can get rid of them by rubbing the affected area with a cotton dipped in alcohol daily for two weeks.
 Doing so will help heal the leaves.

 You might see a few leaf spots.
 Moreover, the Ruby Glow plant rotates if the soil is too moist.
 Therefore, cold temperatures and wetness should be avoided.

 Graveolens peperomias make a nice indoor plant.
 It can be used in terrariums and dish gardens.

-Mature plants, when grown indoors, don’t grow higher than 12″ to 18″ inches which makes them ideal to be placed on tables.
+When grown indoors, mature plants don’t grow higher than 12″ to 18″ inches, making them ideal to be placed on tables.

 These look excellent when used as hanging plants.

-You can also use this as a potted plant on work areas and rooms to beautify your surroundings.
+You can also use Peperomia ruby glow as a potted plant in work areas and rooms to beautify your surroundings.